brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 **Ailoy** is designed to solve these challenges.
 We focused on on-device AI, which avoids complex setups and cloud costs by running entirely on the local machine.
-But to access truly high-end AI capabilities, cloud APIs still play an important role.
+But to access high-end AI capabilities, cloud APIs still play an important role.
 Our goal is to keep the right balance between the two.
 **Ailoy** works seamlessly across cloud, on-device, and even hybrid environments, helping you build and deploy advanced AI functionality with minimal overhead.